Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 SACTRA logo

-St Augustine's area* of Norwich a forum where they could express their concerns about issues affecting their daily lives, homes, families and businesses.
-Very soon the group also began campaigning to make St Augustine's a great place to live, work and play.
+In January 2004 St Augustine's Community Together Residents' Association (ACT) was formerly constituted in order to give people living and working in the St Augustine's area* of Norwich a public forum where they could express their concerns about issues affecting their daily lives, homes, families, work and businesses.
+Very soon after this the group began campaigning to make St Augustine's a great place to live, work and play.

-Local issues & campaigns
+Local issues and ACT campaigns

 Click on News and Events for details of our next meeting.

-ACT - A properly constituted body
+ACT - a properly constituted body

-Area we cover
+The area we cover

-*The St Augustine's area includes Bakers Road, Barnes Yard, Botolph Street, Catherine Wheel Opening, Chatham Street, Damien Elton Court, Dog Yard, Ebenezer Place, Edward Street, Esdelle Street, The Gildencroft, Hindes Yard, Howard Terrace, Key and Castle Yard, The Lathes, Leonards Street, Magpie Road (south side of road from St Augustines Gate to Edward Street), Malzy Court, Nichols Yard, Oak Street (north of the inner ring road), Pitt Street, Quakers Lane, Rose Yard, St Augustine's Alley, St Augustine's Gate, St Augustine's Street, St Martin-at-Oak Wall Lane, Stonemasons Court, Sussex Street, Talbot Square, Talbot Yard and Winecoopers Arms Yard.
+*For the purposes of ACT, our area of interest is the "St Augustine's" area is regarded as including but not exclusively limited to the following: Anglia Square, Bakers Road, Barnes Yard (off Leonards St.), Botolph Street, Catherine Wheel Opening, Chatham Street, Dalimond Court, Damien Elton Court, Dog Yard, Ebenezer Place, Edward Street, Esdelle Street, The Gildencroft, Green Hills Road, Hindes Yard, Howard Terrace, Key and Castle Yard, The Lathes, Leonards Street, Magpie Road (south side only from St Augustine's Gate to the Edward Street junction), Malzy Court, New Botolph Street, Nichols Yard, Nunns Yard, Oak Street (north on Inner Ring Road) , Quakers Lane, Quintain Mews, Pitt Street, Rose Yard, Royal Oak Yard, St Augustine's Church Hall, St Augustine's Street, St Martin-at-Oak Wall Lane, St Martins Road, Stonemasons Court, Sussex Street, Talbot Square, Talbot Yard, Winecoopers Arms Yard, Wingfield Road.

 To see where St Augustine's is located click here.